 The ‘tail’ of the rescue of Nowzad and his other canine buddies from the remote desert outpost of Now Zad, was published as a best-selling book ‘One Dog at a Time’, which helped to promote and fund the running of the Nowzad Dogs charity which was formed in May 2007.

-Nowzad Dogs is a registered charity in the England & Wales – number 1119185 overseen by a board of trustees.
+Nowzad Dogs is a registered charity in England & Wales – number 1119185 overseen by a board of trustees and we are a registered 501c3 non-profit in the state of Illinois, USA overseen by a board of directors.

 Nowzad Dogs operates the only official animal shelter in Afghanistan located just outside of Kabul and supported by a small animal clinic headed up by ex-pat Louise and her team of Afghan nationals.